Your associates don’t need to start from scratch

 Instead of starting from scratch, an associate could open Practical Law and simply search for “executive compensation” to find what is needed to understand the issue.
 They can accomplish the task at hand quickly, without needing to cull through the massive amounts of information inherent with any Google search.

-With the helpful Toolkits in Practical Law, they can also access a broad overview of executive compensation and the resources needed to get the work done, all in one place.
+With the helpful Toolkits in Practical Law, associates can also access a broad overview of executive compensation and the resources needed to get the work done, all in one place.
 These toolkits are set up to highlight the most important resources needed to quickly grasp the topic.

 Your associate can also find practice notes, standardized documents, and checklists that will help get the work done efficiently.
 Considering the same scenario, they’d be able to access the practice note ‘Negotiating and Drafting an Executive Employment Agreement,’ to deepen their knowledge of how to set up an executive agreement and review background information on the subject.
 These practice notes give access to clear, concise how-to guidance on the most current laws and practices and are designed to be read and understood in less than a half hour.
 Most importantly, all Toolkit resources are vetted and kept up-to-date by expert attorney editors, so your firm can rest assured that the most relevant sources are accessed on topics like executive compensation.